 Baldwin never panned out and was a complete bust, but Cobb has had several quality seasons in the NFL and even made a Pro Bowl in 2014.

 New Pick – Muhammad Wilkerson DE (Drafted 30th Overall by Jets)

 While he hasn’t been living up to his contract lately, Wilkerson was once a Pro Bowler and would provide the Ravens with a pass rusher to pair with Terrell Suggs.
 That duo would strike terror into quarterbacks and offensive coordinators alike.

 Original Pick – Mark Ingram Jr. RB

-New Pick – Mark Ingram Jr. RB (Drafted 28thby Saints)
+New Pick – Mark Ingram Jr. RB (Drafted 28th Overall by Saints)